yandex-research/rtdl-num-embeddings/package/README.md

 `PiecewiseLinearEncoding` & `PiecewiseLinearEmbeddings`:
 - Why trying this if the periodic embeddings are better on average?
-  There is no single reason, rather a range of small things that can make piecewise-linear representations preferrable in some cases:
+  There is no single reason, rather a range of small things that can make piecewise-linear representations preferable in some cases:
   - To start with, they just work well on some problems.
   - They make a model less sensitive to feature preprocessing:
     (1) standardization (`sklearn.preprocessing.StandardScaler`)